Progressive Writers' Movement

 These groups were anti-imperialistic and left-oriented, and sought to inspire people through their writings advocating equality among all humans and attacking social injustice and backwardness in the society.

-According to The Dawn newspaper, "Progressive Writers Movement in Urdu literature was the strongest movement after Sir Syed's education movement.
+According to the Dawn newspaper, the "Progressive Writers Movement in Urdu literature was the strongest movement after Sir Syed's education movement.
 The progressives contributed to Urdu literature some of the finest pieces of fiction and poetry.
 Undoubtedly, they were the trend-setters for the coming generation of writers."